NoireMare/submitData/README.md

 # Passes-app
 Simple REST API project.
 It is a part of a mobile app for hikers.
-It can be used to add an information about a new pass in the big database for hike lovers.
+It can be used to add an information about a new pass to the big database for hike lovers.

 Live demo: https://passes-app.herokuapp.com/docs
 <!-- If you have the project hosted somewhere, include the link here. -->